dieterich-lab/medex/README.md

        pip install pipenv

-3. Go to your mdex working copy
+3. Go to your Medex working copy.

 4. Install both the run-time and the development dependencies:

        pipenv install
        pipenv install --dev
+       npm install --save-dev

+5. Compile the TypeScript files - needs to be repeated after any changes in src_ts:

+       npm run build

-5. Bring up a database.
+6. Bring up a database.
 You may use the configuration under ./examples for that:

        ( cd examples/docker_database_only && docker-compose up -d )

-6. Bring up application itself:
+7. Bring up application itself:

        ./scripts/start.sh

 Test it out at http://localhost:5000.
 The "web" folder is mounted into the container and your code changes apply automatically.